 Employer of Record in India

 The business world in India has been changing rapidly.
-In this competitive scenario, navigating the process of global hiring in India is crucial.
-Global employers, thus, must understand how to use an Employer of Record in India to simplify the hiring, onboarding, compliance, tax and payroll process.
+In this competitive scenario, navigating the global hiring process in India is crucial.
+Global employers, thus, must understand how to use an Employer of Record India to simplify the hiring, onboarding, compliance, tax, and payroll process.

 What is an EOR?